Living on Campus: FAQs

 Most traditional residence halls are either all-male or all-female buildings.
 Aquinas Hall and Fennell Hall are both co-ed, however, they are co-ed by wing.
 Students who live in either building are only able to access wings occupied by the same gender.
 All apartment and suite buildings are co-ed, but they are single gender by unit.

-14. Where is the Office of Residence life located?
+14. Where is the Office of Residence Life & Housing located?

-Residence Life is located in Slavin 105.
+Residence Life & Housing is located in Slavin 105.
 The office is open from 8:30am-4:30pm weekdays with extended evening hours during the academic year

 15. When are students permitted to live off-campus or in apartments/suites?